Article Collection

 Introduction

-This article explains open and free computer cartography – how individuals can use online maps, self-host maps, create custom maps and map content, and contribute new or improved data.
+This article provides an introduction into open and free computer cartography.
+We will discuss the underlying technology and concepts as well as practical aspects such as using online maps, self-hosting maps, creating custom maps and map content, and contributing new or improved data.

-The main components of every end-to-end solution for cartography are:
+The main components of an end-to-end cartography solution are:

-4. An optional proxy server which caches results for offline use or translates between various input and output formats for wider application compatibility
+An optional proxy server which caches data for offline use or translates between various input and output formats for wider application compatibility

 Let’s look into each of those components and how they are used within the OpenStreetMap (OSM) ecosystem.